tseHaoSu/Moshify/README.md

 # Project Title

-This is a webpage project using html and css.
+This is a landing page for a tech website